 Once you become aware of the magnitude of narcissistic manipulation, bear that in your mind always.
 Narcissistic people cannot change.
 They can only pretend very well.

-Best way to say goodbye to a narcissist – phases
+Best way to say goodbye to a narcissist in phases

-Here are the phases we have developed and included in our narcissistic abuse worksheets:
+To recap again, here are the phases I have developed and included in my narcissistic abuse worksheets:

 - Awakening phase